Ziggy Ansah returns to Seahawks practice and ‘is ready to battle,’ says coach Pete Carroll

 The book was published in 2001, but Carroll said he only found it this summer and that “it really inspired the heck out of me because there was so much depth in the book talking about team and being a good teammate and the chemistry and the significance of chemistry on a team, and Bill was the epitome of making a great team.’’

-Carroll noted that Russell was never the leading scorer on any of his champion teams, which included one Olympics, two NCAA titles with the University of San Francisco and then a memorable 11 in 13 seasons with the Boston Celtics.
+Carroll noted that Russell was never the leading scorer on any of his championship teams, which included one Olympics, two NCAA titles with the University of San Francisco and then a memorable 11 in 13 seasons with the Boston Celtics.

-“He was never the highest-scorer but he made everybody else great,’’ Carroll said.
+“He was never the highest scorer but he made everybody else great,’’ Carroll said.

-Asked if the Seattle players knew who Russell was, Carroll said “they do now.’’
+Asked if the Seattle players knew who Russell was, Carroll said, “They do now.’’

 Warren Moon visits practice